puzzledoyster/puzzledoyster.github.io/_posts/2021-08-16-on-leaving.md

 title: 'If I must leave'
 date: 2021-08-16
 comments: true
 excerpt: "Everyone has a story on how they'll be the ones who make it.
-However, as time goes on, reality filters in.
-For most of us, we eventually have to confront the sobering possibility that ... maybe we won't be able to stay.
-This post contains some musings about this issue, inspired by a question I've posed myself: 'Suppose if I must leave academia, what would I like to accomplish so that I leave without regrets?'"
+However, most of us will eventually have to confront the sobering possibility that ... maybe it's time to give up certain long-held dreams.
+This post contains some musings about this issue, framed by the following question: 'Suppose if I must leave academia, what would I like to accomplish so that I leave without regrets?'"
 comments: true
 ---